Entrepreneurship Internship Stipends

 Are you interested in innovation, creativity and entrepreneurship?
 These internship stipends will provide funding so that you can either to work on your own ventures or to work with an entrepreneur or organization (can be either for-profit or not-for-profit) in the start-up to early growth stage.

 Internships can be in any field, including the sciences, business, the arts, or social entrepreneurship.
 They can also be undertaken for credit, but in that instance, you must enroll in ESE350 for the summer session and meet with your advisor prior to leaving school at the end of the spring semester to discuss your course requirements.
 Visit the Center for Innovation, Creativity and Entrepreneurship (CICE) website to learn more about the stipends and the application process.

-The Center for International Studies (CIS) partners with internship providers around the world to offer you internships in a variety of locations including London, Dublin, Madrid, Paris, Sydney, Shanghai, and many more.
-In most cases CIS can help you find a program that will meet your needs, regardless of your major or minor and there are programs available for both semester and summer terms.
+The Center for Global Programs and Studies (GPS) partners with internship providers around the world to offer you internships in a variety of locations including London, Dublin, Madrid, Paris, Sydney, Shanghai, and many more.
+In most cases GPS can help you find a program that will meet your needs, regardless of your major or minor and there are programs available for both semester and summer terms.
 Interested?
-Search study abroad programs using the key word “internship” here or contact the CIS at 336-758-5938 to set up an appointment.
+Search study abroad programs using the key word “internship” here or contact the GPS at 336-758-5938 to set up an appointment.

 A program for freshmen students, the Kemper Scholars Program offers you an opportunity to prepare for leadership and service in numerous professions, including nonprofits.
 The program includes a tuition scholarship for your sophomore, junior and senior years as well as 2 funded internships during the summers following your sophomore and junior years funded by the Kemper Foundation.
 Wake Forest is honored to be among a select group of less than twenty U.S. schools which offer this program.
 Interested?
 Check out this page for more information.

 Nonprofit Immersion Program